JosephJamesCoop/password-generator-challenge/README.md

 JS

 # Description
 This is a password generator application.
-Designed for producing randoma nd complex passwords.
+Designed for producing random and complex passwords.
 Allows user to select password length between 8-128 charcters.
 Allows user to then select the following charcter types;
 Lowercase: abcdefghijklmnopqrstuvwxyz
 Uppercase: ABCDEFGHIJKLMNOPQRSTUVWXYZ
 Numeric Values: 1234567890
 Special Characters: !@#$%^&*()
-The password is guaratneed to have at least one charcter from what the user selects and then selects at random from a pool of up to 936 charcters till it reaches the required password length.
+The password is guaratneed to have at least one charcter from what the user selects and then selects at random from a pool of up to 936 charcters till it reaches the requested password length.
 The application then shuffles those selected charcters with the guarteed selection to provide a secure password.

 # Setup Requirements